compass-efidemo/nestjs-backend/README.md

 ## Description

-Template for starting new backend service
+Template project for starting new backend service with default Github actions workflows.

+## Setup

+Some of the workflows are set to run on `workflow_dispatch` so they don't run and fail as they might require to set correct URLs or secrets.

 ## Installation